ansible/ansible/docs/docsite/rst/user_guide/playbooks_lookups.rst

       - debug:
           msg: "motd value is {{ motd_value }}"

-For more details and a list of lookup plugins in ansible-base, see :ref:`plugins_lookup`.
+For more details and a list of lookup plugins in ansible-core, see :ref:`plugins_lookup`.
 You may also find lookup plugins in collections.
 You can review a list of lookup plugins installed on your control machine with the command ``ansible-doc -l -t lookup``.

 .. seealso::